Bunbury Dolphin Discovery Environment Fund

 The Dolphin Discovery Centre Bunbury is a self-sustaining not for profit community organisation dedicated to the protection of marine animals and the conservation of their environment.

-Every year we must raise over $300,000 to fund our life-saving Dolphin Rescue, Whale Stranding and Turtle Rehabilitation and other conservation programs through Tourism, Cafe & Conference Centre, grants and donations.
+Every year we must raise over $300,000 to fund our life-saving Dolphin Rescue, Whale Stranding, Turtle Rehabilitation and other conservation programs through Eco Tourism, Sponsorships, Grants, and Donations.

 How do we help?